MrDiwad/linux-admin-lab/notes.md

 `ip addr` - used to display network interfaces, their state and IP addresses
 `ip route` - used to display the routing table and default gateway
-`ping` - used to check connectivity with another host
+`ping` - used to check connectivity with another host `systemctl` - used to manage and check system services `systemctl status` - used to check the status of a service `systemctl list-units`- used to list loaded systemd units `grep` - used to search for text in command output or files `ss` - used to display network sockets and listening ports